jeanpierobom/jeanpierobom.github.io/_posts/2019-03-06-project-b-final-summary.md

 - Download and install Unity on your computer.
 The installer can be downloaded from [https://unity3d.com/get-unity/download](https://unity3d.com/get-unity/download)
 - Download the project folder from GitHub: [https://github.com/jeanpierobom/super-zombie-runner](https://github.com/jeanpierobom/super-zombie-runner)
 - Open the project folder in Unity
-- Play the game by pressing the play button
+- If you want to test the game, press the play button
 - If you want to build the game for a specific platform (PC or HTML 5, for example), you can do this on "File / Build Settings..."

 #### Presentation